Pedro-XRG/qa-portfolio/README.md

 Folder: game-bug-reports (coming soon)

 5️Game System Breakdown & Testing

-A case study testing mechanics such as:
+A case studytesting mechanics such as:

 Movement